Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Results and discussion

+where $N_c=3$ is the number of colours.
+Moreover, CR$(\mu\to e)$ provides constraints on scalar WCs $(\mathcal C_{\ell edq},\mathcal C_{\ell equ}^{(1)})$ diagonal in charm and bottom quark flavours, due to contribution of gluonic operators\footnote{Since the gluonic form factor of the Au/Ti nucleus is non-negligible, the dim-7 gluonic operators, $\ell_i\ell_jG^a_{\mu\nu}G_{a}^{\mu\nu}$, also contribute to CR$(\mu\to e)$ through heavy quark loops~\cite{Petrov:2013vka,Cirigliano:2009bz}.
+Although the matching and contributions of dim-7 operators are not included in {\sf Wilson-2.5.2} and {\sf Flavio-2.6.2}, we implement them using references~\cite{Petrov:2013vka, Plakias:2023esq,Cirigliano:2009bz}} that are induced through heavy quark $(c,b,t)$ loops~\cite{Shifman:1978bx}.
+In the case of WCs with top-quark, the contributions from LEFT leptonic dipole operators dominate.
+The off-diagonal WCs involving $b$-quark are also constrained, again due to CKM mixing.

-Fig.\,\ref{Fig:emuLamplot} shows the maximum values of the new physics scale $\Lambda$ accessible by each of these operators in the $\mu$--$e$ sector for single operator analysis.
-Different colour codes represent different energy values, from $10^2 \GeV$ to $10^6 \GeV$, as shown in the legend, and the numbers in boxes give exact exponential values.
-To produce these numbers, we kept the value of the particular perturbative WC fixed to unity at $1~\TeV$ and then varied $\Lambda$ to satisfy the experimental limit of each observable (minimum entry-level value of this figure was kept fixed at $125 \GeV$).
-This being the reverse process of producing numbers of Fig.\,\ref{Fig:emuplot}, we also find a similar trend exists among the numbers of these two figures.
-Clearly, $\CRmue$ is the most sensitive process for most of the diagonal elements, $([\mathcal{C}]_{1211,1222,1233})$, ranging from $10^4-10^6 \GeV$ irrespective of the chirality.
-This is followed by the process $\KLemu$, which is almost equally sensitive for the coefficients of $\lQ1,\lq3$ and $\qe$.
-Therefore, it can be concluded that for a single-operator dominance, $1211,1212,1213$ and $1222$ coefficients of left-handed quark current operators can be probed competitively by $\CRmue$ or $\KLemu$ process.
+Fig.\,\ref{Fig:emuLamplot} shows the maximum values of the new physics scale $\Lambda_{\rm c}$ accessible by each of these operators in the $\mu$--$e$ sector for single operator analysis.
+Different colour codes represent different energy values, from $10^2 \GeV$ to $10^6 \GeV$, as shown in the legend, and the numbers in boxes give the log values.
+To produce these numbers, we kept the value of the particular perturbative WC fixed at unity and varied $\Lambda$ to satisfy the experimental limit of each observable (minimum entry-level value of this figure was kept fixed at $125 \GeV$).
+Since an increasing value of $\Lambda$ is effectively equivalent to a decreasing WC, we also find a similar trend, as in the limits of WCs, existing among the numbers of these two figures.
+Clearly, $\CRmue$ is the most sensitive process for most of the diagonal elements, $(\mathcal{C}_{u,d})_{1211,1222,1233}$, ranging from $10^4-10^6 \GeV$ irrespective of the chirality, as explained earlier.
+This is followed by the process $\KLemu$, which is almost equally sensitive to $\mathcal C_L$'s.
+Therefore, it can be concluded that for a single-operator dominance, WCs of left-handed quark current operators with all the quark-flavour indices, except $(\mathcal C_L)_{1211,1233}$, can be probed competitively by $\CRmue$ and $\KLemu$ processes.
 For the right-handed quark current operators, situations are a little more distributed.
-For the coefficients $1211$ and $1222$, $\CRmue$ can probe the highest energy scale, whereas to probe $1212$, the relevant experiment is $\KLemu$.
+For the QFD WCs, $\CRmue$ can probe the highest energy scale, whereas to probe $(\mathcal C_L)_{1212}$, the relevant experiment is $\KLemu$.